<- Home

 💡 Practical Tips

-Always carry small bills (20 and 50 baht notes) for street food, tuk-tuks, and temples, as vendors often claim they can't break larger notes
+Always carry small bills (20, 50, and 100 baht notes) for street food, tuk-tuks, and markets, as vendors often claim they cannot make change for large bills

 Ready to plan your trip?